 - Other face-to-face presentations can be scheduled with the accessibility team, regardless of location.

 If scheduled sessions conflict with your or your teams schedule, info-sessions can be provided by a scheduled face-to-face meeting or webinar with the IT Accessibility Team.
 Please contact us at firstname.lastname@example.org.

-This session is vital for the members of Rutgers who are just being introduced to IT Accessibility and anyone who creates documents, website copy or content.
+This session is important for the members of Rutgers who are just being introduced to IT Accessibility and anyone who creates documents, website copy or content.

-This training is important for members of web teams who create, oversee, and update overall frameworks and templates of websites.
+This session is important for members of web teams who create, oversee, and update overall frameworks and templates of websites.